 Asclepiades (third century B.C.) writes, “I am not yet two and twenty, and life is a burden to me.
 Ye Loves, why thus maltreat me; why set me afire?
 For if I perish, what will you do?
 Clearly, Loves, you will play, silly children, at your knuckle-bones as before” [12.46].
 Meleager describes how, “Still in his mother’s lap, the child Eros, playing with knuckle-bones in the morning, gambled my life away” [12.47, transl.
 Peter Jay].
 For Anacreon, “The dice of Love are madness and uproar.”
 See also Apollonius Rhodius 3.114ff. and Antipater of Sidon 7.427.
 In his commentary on Meleager, Jerry Clack writes, “Dice are an appropriate symbol for love” (p.63).

-On the left is the famous Roman statue of the girl playing knucklebones from Berlin.
+Illustrated here is the famous Roman statue of the girl playing knucklebones from Berlin.

 Reference: MacDonald, The Coinage of Aphrodisias, type 123

 Rarity: Common (but see text above)